py-Thony/Use-Python-for-Scraping-Market-Analysis/README.md

                     - Extraction of textual information
                     - Download the image of the book

-:point_right:__Step 3bis:__ Creation of self-named parent files according to the name of the category,
+:point_right:__Step 3bis:__ Creation of self-named parent files according to the name of the category:
-            Creation of 'CSV' and 'IMAGES' child folders Saving text data to a CSV file in the CSV folder Saving images renamed with the title of the book in the IMAGES folder
+* Creation of 'CSV' and 'IMAGES' child folders
+* Saving text data to a CSV file in the CSV folder
+* Saving images renamed with the title of the book in the IMAGES folder

 __GENERATION OF FOLDERS AND FILES:__